semver/semver/semver.md

 changes.

 1. Patch version Z (x.y.Z | x > 0) MUST be incremented if only backwards
-compatible bug fixes are introduced.
-A bug fix is defined as an internal change that fixes incorrect behavior.
+compatible changes are made.
+Such changes include but are not limited to: internal changes that fix incorrect behavior, or refactorings.

 1. Minor version Y (x.Y.z | x > 0) MUST be incremented if new, backwards
 compatible functionality is introduced to the public API.
 It MUST be